antonbriganti/antonbriganti.github.io/_posts/2023-11-08-starting-a-blog.md

 ---
 layout: post
 title: Initial commit
-description: What's the deal with this site anyway?
+description: See the joke is that all code repos start with a message like initial commit
 tags: [personal]
 ---